nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Grace_Period(uint32, range 0 to 180, default 90)
     The NFS grace period.

-DomainName(string, default "localdomain")
+DomainName(string, default NULL)
-    Domain to use if we aren't using the nfsidmap.
+    This config param is deprecated.
+Use `DomainName` in `DIRECTORY_SERVICES` config section.

 IdmapConf(path, default "/etc/idmapd.conf")
     Path to the idmap configuration file.